 If the officer who responded to your accident refuses your request for a correction or does not reply, then contact the department and ask for that officer’s supervising sergeant.
 Submit your request to the sergeant.

 You may also file an SR-1 report with the Nevada Department of Motor Vehicles.
 Motorists must file this report if the police do not respond to a car accident that caused injury or $750 worth of property damage.
 You may file an SR-1 report to put your version of events on the record if you cannot get the police to change the local police report about your car accident.

 Contact Our Car Accident Lawyers in Las Vegas, NV

 Police at a car accident scene may get conflicting or even patently false information from those involved in an accident.
 They have to decide what to record as credible.
 They may draw incorrect conclusions from physical evidence because of a lack of training and experience.

 As you deal with car accident injuries, you may find it difficult to straighten out inaccuracies in a police report.
-Contact a car accident lawyer at Sam & Ash, LLP.
+Contact a car accident lawyer at Sam & Ash Injury Law.
 We are experienced with car accident cases in Las Vegas, Clark County, and surrounding Nevada and California communities, and have contacts in local police and sheriff’s departments.

 We’re available 24 hours a day to set up a free initial consultation.
 There is never a legal fee unless we obtain money for you through a settlement or court award.
 You deserve What’s Right.
 Contact us today.